AtGbemiga/ActionSMM/README.md

 # ActionSMM
+The website is a mobile responsive social media management agency website.
+It allows users to sign up for social media management services.
-This is implemented using HTML, CSS and JS
+The technologies used are HTML, CSS and JS